patkub/auth0-rule-as-action/README.md

  */
 exports.onExecutePostLogin = async (event, api) => {
   const rule = accessOnWeekdaysOnly;
-  const converter = new RuleToAction(api);
+  // Instantiate a Rule to Action converter const converter = new RuleToAction(api);
+  // Run the Rule as an Action
   await converter.convert(event, rule);
 };
 ```